Vote By Mail Envelope for November 2020 Election

 You can see how I voted in previous elections by looking at all posts tagged ballot.

 After I feel my choices are solid, I create a meme-style quick reference banner of my endorsements.
-The one below is from 2020.
-I’ll share my November 2024 edition here on this post and on my socials once it’s ready.
+[EDIT: Here it is!]

 Former Senator Kalbi's Official Endorsements for November 2024.